bpmct/jetbrains-indexer/README.md

     ```sh
     # test with local Python server
-    cd indexes-out/
+    cd $HOME/indexes-out/
     python3 -m http.server 3000
     ```

-1. Add `intellij.yaml` to your project if you don't have one.
+1. Add `intellij.yaml` to your project if you don't have one

     ```yaml
     sharedIndex:
       project:
         - url: http://localhost:3000/project
     ```

+1. Open your IDE and test (use `File → Invalidate Caches` to load for the first time

 ## IDE support